alexander-pick/MKMTool/README.md

 # Welcome to MKMTool 0.8

-If you have just updated from older version than 0.8.0, do not just copy your config.xml - new variables were added to config_template.xml, keep them included in your new file (you don't have to modify them, see [Installation and starting off](#Installation-and-starting-off) for details).
+If you have just updated from older version than 0.8.0, do not just copy your config.xml - new variables were added to config_template.xml, keep them included in your new file.
+See [Installation and starting off](#Installation-and-starting-off) for details as well as the new [Settings](#Settings) documentation.
 If you have just updated from older version than 0.7.0, please delete the "mkmtool.sqlite" file in your bin folder (don't worry, it will be created automatically anew once needed).

 ## Latest changes